-Financial independence means something different to everyone.
-You might be able to survive on 150,000 yen (the average employee pension in Japan), but others may need x10 times this amount to pay for the desired lifestyle of their family.
+Financial independence in Japan can mean something different to everyone.
+You might be able to survive on 150,000 yen (the average employee pension in Japan), but others may need x10 times this amount to pay for their family’s desired lifestyle and comfort.

 If you want to become truly financially independent, these ten steps can help:

-What are you goals when you retire or you want to be financially independent?
+What are you goals for retirement or for when you want to reach financial independence in Japan?
 For some people, this means:

 - Being able to continue living their current lifestyle without having to work